 Following the binding of these initial components, the remainder of the splicing apparatus assembles around them, in some cases displacing some of the previously bound components.

-Is it feasible that this complex machine were the result of a progressive evolutionary development, in which simple molecules are the start of the biosynthesis chain and are then progressively developed in sequential steps, if the end goal is not known by the process and mechanism promoting the development ?
-How could each intermediate in the pathway be a end point in the pathway, if that end point had no function ?
-Did not each intermediate have to be usable in the past as an end product ?
-And how could the be usable, if the amino acid sequence chain had only a fraction of the fully developed sequence ?
-How could successive steps be added to improve the efficiency of a product where there was no use for it at this stage ?
+Is it feasible that this complex machine was the result of progressive evolutionary development, in which simple molecules are the start of the biosynthesis chain and are then progressively developed in sequential steps if the end goal is not known by the process and mechanism promoting the development?
+How could each intermediate in the pathway be an endpoint in the pathway, if that endpoint had no function?
+Did not each intermediate have to be usable in the past as an end product?
+And how could the be usable, if the amino acid sequence chain had only a fraction of the fully developed sequence?
+How could successive steps be added to improve the efficiency of a product where there was no use for it at this stage?
 Despite the fact that proponents of naturalism embrace this kind of scenario, it seems obvious that is extremely unlikely to be possible that way.